Syllabus for High Performance Programming

 Lectures, computer labs, assignments and projects.

-Assignments and projects reported both as written reports and orally.
+Lab exercises (3 credits), assignments (3 credits) and projects (4 credits) reported both as written reports and orally.

 - Latest syllabus (applies from Autumn 2023)